EnochRick/EnochRick/CDL Thoughts/CDLThoughts.md

-# Enoch Rick's CDL notes
+# Enoch Rick's ASHRAE 231P - CDL notes and Opinions

 Everything below is my notes on ASHRAE 231P "A Control Description Language" (or CDL for short), its intent and what it can become / should be.
 These are my own musings and are <ins>not be interpreted as related to the CDL project or ASHRAE in any official context</ins>.
 I am simply cataloging information in this doc and the others linked there in for my own purposes and and mental refinement which I hope to use to contribute to the project eventually.
 I will summerize starting from the original paper (below) which kicked off most of my oppinions and thoughts on this project and its benefits for the HVAC Automation industry as a whole.